Benign Familial Pemphigus (Hailey-Hailey Disease) Quiz

 Developed by doctors.

 This rare, inherited, lifelong condition causes blistering rashes on the skin, particularly in skin folds like armpits or genitals.
 It results from a gene defect in cells that help skin cells stick together.
 Factors that worsen the condition include sunlight, sweat, heat, and friction.
-It can develop at any age but typically appears in the third or fourth decade of life.
+It can develop at any age but typically appears in the second or third decade of life.

 Bumps containing pus